Euphorbia ‘StarDust White Sparkle’

 * What it is: An annual flower that grows in a compact mound and is nearly covered by dainty, babys-breath-like flowers all summer.
 More compact and even heavier in bloom than the excellent ‘Diamond Frost.’

 * Size: 10 inches tall, 12 inches wide.

 * Where to use: Spot as a specimen annual throughout any sunny mixed garden or use in clusters toward the front of sunny gardens.
 Also does well in pots and flowers nicely in even half-day sun.

 * Care: Plant after danger of frost in early to mid-May.
 Fertilize monthly with a high-phosphorus fertilizer to maximize blooms.
 In pots, use the same kind of fertilizer every 2 weeks.
 Will overwinter next to a sunny window inside for planting back out the following spring.
 Just cut back the leggy inside growth when planting out.
 Very bug-, disease-, drought- and animal-resistant.
 If not saving, yank when frost kills them in fall.

-* Great partner: Pink or original ‘Knock Out’ roses.
+* Great partner: Pink shrub rose.
 Purple or bright-pink petunias make a good annual-flower partner.

 – George Weigel